CleanCocoa/TrialLicensing/README.md

 ## Usage

-* Include the `Trial` and `TrialLicense` library in your project.
+* Include the `Trial` and `TrialLicense` libraries in your project.
-* Include the [CocoaFob (Swift 3)](https://github.com/glebd/cocoafob/tree/master/swift3) library in your project, too.
+* Include the [CocoaFob (Swift 4)](https://github.com/glebd/cocoafob/tree/master/swift4) library in your project, too.
 (You have to link this in the app because a library cannot embed another library.)
-* Create an `AppLicensing` instance.
+* Create an `AppLicensing` instance with `licenseChangeBlock` and `invalidLicenseInformationBlock` handling change events.
-* Conform to `AppLicensingDelegate` in your project to receive license change notifications.
 * Set up and start the trial.

 Example: